divaprotocol/oracles/README.md

 ```s
 `getPoolParameters(uint256 poolId)`
 ```
-where `poolId` is a unique identifier of a pool (an integer that starts at 1 and increments by 1) that is assigned at pool creation.
+where `poolId` is a unique identifier of a pool, more precisely, an integer that starts at 1 and increments by 1, that is assigned at pool creation.

 ABI:
 ```json